25benjaminli/sam2lora/README.md

 Simple implementation of low-rank adaptation of large language models (LoRA) for [Segment Anything 2](https://github.com/facebookresearch/sam2).
 LoRA is only applied to image encoder attention blocks, similar to [this repository](https://github.com/JamesQFreeman/Sam_LoRA).

-You should be able to use this implementation out of the box with SAM 2.
-However, the code is in development, so please report any issues!
+The code assumes standard preprocessing for SAM (e.g. normalization) has already been performed and uses no prompts by default, but can be customized easily.
+This repository is still in development so please report any issues!

 ### Important Information (please read):